Phalanyx/SparkPark/doc/sprint0/product_backlog.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; So that *I have easy access to them whenever I want to use them again.*

 #### Acceptance Criteria
+Given *the user has added parking spots to his favorites,* \
+When *he clicks on the "favorites" tab,* \
+Then *a list as well as a map with his favorite parking spots should be displayed.*

 ### Availability Calender
 As a **parking customer** \